brandur/sorg/content/drafts/accidental-evangelist.md

 title: The Accidental Evangelist
 published_at: 2017-05-24T16:33:53Z
-hook: Lets talk about the bad aspects of the technology we use to help better inform the next generation of architecture.
+hook: Lets talk about the bad aspects of the technology we use as well as the good.
+Better information will lead to better decisions in the next generation of technical architecture.
 ---